fspaolo/mywebsite/content/work/research.md

 ![Antarctic ice shelves](/img/ishelf_change.png)

-Eighteen years of changes in the Antarctic ice shelves.
+**Figure:** Eighteen years of changes in the Antarctic ice shelves.
 Color map is rate of thickness change, circles are percentage thickness gained or lost, time series are total volume change over 18 years.

 ## Satellite Altimetry and Marine Gravity